Skip to main content

 Nathaniel Rivers’ work as associate director of Eloquentia Perfecta (Written and Visual Communication) is motivated by how he sees writing working in the world.
 As a scholar trained in rhetorical theory, Nathaniel sees eloquentia perfecta as an ideal motive force for the teaching of writing: as a course of study, it prepares students to enter the public arena.
 Paired with rhetoric (as perfect eloquence), writing is a form of participation in world.
 Importantly, however, this taking part is mutually informing.
 Our participation in the world through writing necessarily shapes us as the writers we become.

-To borrow, as Rivers often does, from Father Walter Ong, S.J., “We can now view in better perspective the world of writing in which we live, see better what this world really is, and what functionally literate human beings really are — that is, beings whose thought processes do not grow out of simply natural powers but out of these powers as structured, directly or indirectly, by the technology of writing.”
+To borrow, as Rivers often does, from Walter Ong, S.J., “We can now view in better perspective the world of writing in which we live, see better what this world really is, and what functionally literate human beings really are — that is, beings whose thought processes do not grow out of simply natural powers but out of these powers as structured, directly or indirectly, by the technology of writing.”
 To teach writing, even humbly, is to open students up to the worlds they inhabit.

 Learn More